ivanbokii/TinyEvents/Readme.md

 - onInitComplete - happens in the end of the plugin initialization

 ####Methods:
-- getSelectedDate() - returns selecte date
+- getSelectedDate() - returns selected date
 - getDateEvents(date) - returns an array of events for a specific date
 - getAllEvents() - returns all events grouped by date
 - addEvents([event1, event2, ..eventN]) - adds events to the calendar